GarrettHaley/CS-373-DADA/index.md

 ##### Google Android OS

 This operating system was developed by android Inc in 2005 and later was aquired by Google in 2007.
 It is mostly free and open source (unlike the choices offered above), provides ARM, x86/MIPS CPU support, and over-air updates.
-The carriers and manufacturerss customize them for other devices (sometimes leading to fragmentation problems).
-They were first delivered to Nexus devices directly from google.
+The carriers and manufacturerss customize the software for their devices (sometimes leading to fragmentation problems).
+It was first delivered to Nexus devices directly from g
+Google.
 The official programming language for this platform is Java.

 #### System Security Bypasses

 ##### Jailbreaking IOS

-Jailbreaking IOS devices is used to run software which is not authorized by Apple, open security backdoors, or unlock carrier-locker iPhones.
+Jailbreaking IOS devices is used to run software which is not authorized by Apple, open security backdoors, or to unlock carrier-locked iPhones.
 There are two types of jailbreaks: tethered and untethered with two types of delivery methods: desktop-based (PwnageTool, redSn0w, greenpois0n, limera1n , evasi0n, etc) and drive-by (jailbreakme series).

 ##### Rooting in Android